willdurand/willdurand.github.io/_posts/2013-07-30-from-stupid-to-solid-code.markdown

 Repeat Yourself](http://lostechies.com/patricklioi/2013/07/30/no-seriously-dont-repeat-yourself/)
 ([DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself)),
 and also [Keep It Simple, Stupid](http://en.wikipedia.org/wiki/KISS_principle).
-Be lazy the right way, write code only once!
+Be lazy the right way - write code only once!

 Now that I have explained what STUPID code is, you may think that your code is STUPID.
 It does not matter (yet).
 Don't feel bad, keep calm and be awesome